tannal/tannal.glitch.me/inbox.md

 # 2024-10-2 0 | 0

+ Sometimes the best cure for stress is failure

+Each time you judge yourself, you break your heart.

+“Sure, that’s all my family talked about at dinner: who was successful.
+Not money, but accomplishment, accolades, awards.
+They tried to be a little different from everyone else, so they weren’t impressed with investment bankers—they sneered at that—but with top artists or top scientists.
+Even my dad’s border collies are all about winning awards—activity awards, not appearance awards—but still it’s the same thing.
+Everything is about how you look to the neighbors.
+That’s the whole thing.
+Forget happiness; just be the best.”

+Knowing how to do lots of things so I can always jump in and help;
+makes me feel capable
+Insights, revelations, discoveries, glimpses that make me say, “I never knew that!”
+Anything new: people, places, experiences
+Having impact, being seen (like teachers, performers, ministers, gurus, politicians)
+Exercising intelligence because it feels good
+Sensation: hearing, moving, smelling, seeing, touching Using all parts of myself, my logic, my intuition, my empathy, my abilities
+Challenging myself, testing my limits, seeing how good I can be Studying anything, like how to make sushi, how to sing medieval songs
+Creating something that didn’t exist before, creating solutions to problems
+Vision: imagining possibilities, building prototypes, getting things planned
+Beauty: making things beautiful, having beauty around me, recognizing beauty where it’s not obvious
+Building expertise: a reputation, a body of work
+Belonging: finding a community where I can be myself, be part of something I admire
+Discovering what’s going on, how things run, what’s behind the surface
+Pulling together the big picture, leaving nothing out, seeing relationships between things
+Saving the day: being competent and stepping in to fix things other people don’t know how to fix
+Helping others with my skills or knowledge
+Learning by doing, for example, how a carpenter builds a table, how to make maple syrup, how to speak a few words of a language that’s nothing like my own

+It’s as natural as sitting down to eat when you’re hungry and leaving when you’re full.

+1. What was the most exciting or interesting part of the experience?
+2. Why did you stop when you did?
+Go back and rethink the moment you stopped being absorbed in the project, when you began to lose interest or started having doubts.
+What had gone away?
+When the magnet that originally attracted you starts diminishing in power, you’ve done what you set out to do.
+Your purpose for being there is gone.
+That’s why you lose interest: not because you’re flawed or lazy or unable to focus, but because you’re finished.
+It seems obvious, but it never occurs to most of us.

+wish and obstacles

+See if you can think back to some of your past interests and remember at what point you started to lose interest.
+Can you put your finger on what was no longer there?
+If so, you can start identifying the Rewards that drive you to anything that appeals to you.

+Q: How long should you stay at something?
+A: However long it takes to get what you came for.
+Q: How do you decide what you came for?
+A: You don’t, you discover it.
+Q: How do you discover it?
+A: You notice what isn’t there anymore when you feel like leaving.

+A house painter leaves when he’s through painting the house; he doesn’t move in and live there.

 Ella’s Reward is learning about subjects that are completely new to her and helping people with her new knowledge.